 If your pet is frequently itching, scratching or biting his skin, he may be suffering from an allergy or skin condition.
 Veterinary dermatology treats common skin conditions and pet allergies, addressing both the underlying cause for your pet’s discomfort as well as providing immediate relief from painful symptoms.
 Our veterinarians have significant experience treating pet allergies and skin conditions.
+Our doctors and staff frequently attend dermatology continuing education courses and other training to ensure that we are offering the highest quality of skin care.
 Our advanced diagnostic tests make it easier for our veterinary dermatology team to precisely identify the skin condition affecting your pet and take immediate steps to relieve your pet’s pain.
-There are some great new tools & medications available for treating pet allergies.
-One of the most recently approved medications is called Apoquel, and our staff would be happy to discuss this and other allergy treatments.
+There are some exciting new tools & medications available for treating pet allergies.
+One of the most recently approved oral medications is called Apoquel, which is a pill given on a daily basis.
+This medication has been shown to be very effective in reducing the itch associated with pet allergies.
+We also have an injectable medication, called Cytopoint.
+This is an injection given in the clinic, and has been very effective in reducing the itch symptoms for 1-2 months following an injection.
+This makes compliance much easier and reduces the need for administration of a daily medication.
+Give us a call at 405-359-6301, and our staff would be happy to discuss these and other allergy treatments.

 Your dog or cat can suffer from the same seasonal allergies that affect humans.
 Allergic dermatitis is one of the most common conditions affecting pets.
 Pollen, mold, ragweed and dust mites may trigger pet allergies.
 Rather than experiencing watery eyes or congestion, however, pets suffer from itchy skin.
 Repeated biting and scratching creates irritated, moist skin that is susceptible to secondary bacterial infections.
 Prompt treatment for pet allergies is essential to relieving a pet’s painful itching symptoms and preventing secondary skin infections or more complex dermatological problems.